zacharied/cimtools/README.md

 A CIM file is just a LibGDX pixmap, dumped to a file.
 This tool simply opens the given file, loads it with LibGDX, and writes the data of that image to the appropriate file format.

+The JAR for this application, along with a Windows executable is available in on the [Releases](https://github.com/zacharied/cimtools/releases) page.
+Note that a JRE ≥ 1.8 is required to run the program through either of these methods.

 ## Usage

 `cimtools [<file> ...]` where `<file>` is a file of type CIM or PNG.